Denmark flag Denmark: Business Environment

 Non-resident companies are taxed only on their Denmark-sourced profits.

 Denmark does not apply the worldwide taxation principle, hence resident companies are only taxed on their Denmark-sourced income ("territoriality" principle).
+Therefore, Income from a permanent establishment outside Denmark or from real estate located abroad is excluded from taxable income.

 Capital Gains Taxation